-At a time of profound change and often competing priorities, the HSBC Global Investment Summit allows for an open and frank exchange of thoughts and ideas between world-class experts, political leaders, institutional investors and top decision-makers.
+At a time of profound change and often competing priorities, the HSBC Global Investment Summit (GIS) allows for an open and frank exchange of thoughts and ideas between world-class experts, political leaders, institutional investors and top decision-makers.
 Our speakers offer their unique insights, perspectives and knowledge on a wide range of critical topics affecting the global economy.

 Emerging markets